Instructors

 Anthony Chen

-Anthony's first ingress into the performing arts was at age 8 when his parents convinced him to learn and perform Chinese lion dances.
+Anthony's (he/him) first ingress into the performing arts was at age 8 when his parents convinced him to learn and perform Chinese lion dances.
 Naturally, he then stumbled upon breakdancing during a national speech and debate tournament in middle school, and he had his first foray into swing dancing at age 16 alongside other young interns from a research laboratory.
 Since then, he has trained in other dance styles including West Coast Swing and various modern street dances, but most of all he enjoys using this background to expand upon his technique and creativity in Lindy Hop.
 On the social dance floor he is known to be playful, musical, creative, and clear.

 He holds first place titles from events such as International Lindy Hop Championships, Montreal Swing Riot, Ultimate Lindy Hop Showdown, Lindy Focus, and Lindyfest and Lone Star Championships.
 His love of both leading and following, combined with his professional background in education, make the classes that he teaches both clear and intuitive.
 He is an active scene builder in his community and founded Salt City Swing, a non-profit in Utah where he teaches locally.